pydantic/pydantic/docs/index.rst

 **plays nicely with your IDE/linter/brain**
-    because pydantic data structures are just instances of classes you define; auto-completion, linting, `mypy <http://mypy-lang.org/>`_ and your intuition should all work properly with your validated data.
+    because pydantic data structures are just instances of classes you define; auto-completion, linting, :ref:`mypy <usage_mypy>` and your intuition should all work properly with your validated data.

 **dual use**
     pydantic's :ref:`BaseSettings <settings>` class allows it to be used in both a "validate this request data" context